langdon/summit-2015-lab-15812/labs/chapter3.md

         docker build -t wordpress wordpress/

 1. Re-run the Wordpress image using the `atomic` CLI.
 We don't need to use complicated, error-prone `docker run` string.
 Test using the methods from the earlier step.
+Also, take a look at the LABEL metadata in the image with `atomic info`.

         docker stop wordpress
         docker rm wordpress
         atomic run wordpress
+        atomic info wordpress
+        docker ps
         curl -L http://localhost

 1. Once satisfied with the images tag them with the URI of the local lab local registry